Cloudflare’s Email Routing for Generating Unlimited Email Alias with Conditional Rules

 So, I thought - nope, we do this instead:

-Now you can just log into your cloudflare dashboard and edit this script instead of a web UI with buttons.
+Now you can just log into your Cloudflare dashboard and edit this script instead of a web UI with buttons.

 What This Method Allows For

-✅ No vendor lock-in - Just Cloudflare javascript
+✅ No vendor lock-in - Just Cloudflare javascript - make changes in the script)

-✅ Version Control - Backup and export rules
+✅ Version Control - Backup and export rules - the configuration section is in script header

-✅ Multiple Functions - You can create forwarding lists, block spam, and filter emails.
+✅ Multiple Functions - You can create forwarding lists, block spam, and filter emails

 This script basically automates the busy work of sorting your emails efficiently on your domain before they reach your inbox, all controlled by easy-to-edit rules.